HeartWise-AI/DeepECG_Docker/README.md

 # DeepECG_Docker

 DeepECG_Docker is a repository designed for deploying deep learning models for ECG signal analysis and comparing their performance over a Bert Classifier model or a specified ground truth.
 The pipeline can be run locally or in a docker container.
+This pipeline offers 3 modes of processing:
+- **Preprocessing**: Preprocess the ecg signals and save them in the `preprocessing/` folder
+- **Analysis**: Analyze the ecg signals and save the results in the `outputs/` folder (using the preprocessed data)
+- **Full run**: Preprocess the ecg signals and analyze them, saving both the preprocessed and analyzed data in the `preprocessing/` and `outputs/` folders respectively

 ## Table of Contents
 - [Features](#features)